bobleesj/learn-swift-with-bob/RESOURCES.md

-# Resources
+# iOS Development {#ios}
-I try my best ability to stay consistent and provide as much as value for my fans and readers.
-I value discipline and hard work.
+I try to stay consistent and provide as much as value for my students and readers.
+I also focus on building long-term relationships over short-term sales.
+You may find all of my tutorials and articles I've written for you guys.
+Also, you may find [gadgets](Resources.md#gadgets) that I use to increase my productivity.

-### Complete Series
+### Swift Complete Series
+If you are new to Swift, I'd recommend you to get started with these tutorials first.

 |      Name     |       Date      |     Source    |
 |---------------|---------------|---------------|
 | [Xcode 8 Auto Layout] | Dec 4, 2016 | YouTube |